TheCoder30ec4/Crew_AI_Basic/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the repository owner at [email@example.com](mailto:email@example.com).
+For any questions or suggestions, please open an issue on GitHub or contact the repository owner at [varun30ec4@gmail.com](mailto:varun30ec4@gmail.com).

 ---

-Thank you for using Crew AI Basic!
-We hope it helps you build amazing AI models with ease.